Roger L Putnam Vocational-Technical High School: Extracurricular activities

 Roger L. Putnam Vocational Technical Academy offers a wide variety of sports for its students.
 Among their most successful and renowned teams are the Putnam football team, winning several Super Bowls throughout the years.
 Putnam offers baseball, softball, wrestling, swimming, soccer, cheerleading, volleyball, basketball, and track.

 In addition to athletics, Putnam has a moderate number of extracurricular activities which extend the learning process beyond the typical school day.
-Most notable are the United States Marine CorpsJROTC, winning several unit inspections and competitions each year as well as Cadet of the Year Medals.
+Most notable are the United States Marine Corps JROTC, winning several unit inspections and competitions each year as well as Cadet of the Year Medals.
 Putnam also has an active SkillsUSA chapter, advancing several students to the state finals in 2011 and eventually winning six gold medals.
 Putnam is an active participant in the national Future Farmers of America (FFA), an agriculturally-themed organization for students in the Horticulture shop.
 In its second year, the students have brought home two gold and one silver medals.
 Finally, the Putnam Debate team, the first vocational member of the National Catholic Forensic League, is also of note, sending one student to the 2010 National tournament in Omaha, NE.
 Other activities include Poetry Out Loud, Forensics Club, Chinese Club, Yu-Gi-Oh Club, Outdoor Club, Ski Club and many others.